Table of Contents

 Antidepressants and other agents

 Antidepressants can be effective in treating somatic symptom disorders.
 There is no clear difference in terms of the type of antidepressant, although some results have shown that tricyclic antidepressants are more effective than SSRIs.
 Patients may also be prescribed an SNRI (Serotonin and Noradrenaline Reuptake Inhibitor), atypical antipsychotics, or herbal medications.

 Treatment of special form

-Patients with somatoform disorders might present to the emergency department with excessive anxiety.
-Benzodiazepines might be indicated to lower the anxiety level of the patient.
-Opiates were found to be associated with a high risk of drug dependence in patients with somatoform disorders and should be avoided.
+Patients with somatic symptom disorders might present to the emergency department with excessive anxiety.
+Benzodiazepines might be indicated to lower the patient’s anxiety level.

 - developing anxiety and depression

 - causing problems with family and in the workplace